Frequently Asked Questions (FAQs)

 - Commitment to joining with their peers to promote the use of proven programs, and to maintain high standards of implementation to maximize achievement outcomes of their programs.

 a.
-Studies had to compare students who received tutoring to a similar control group of students who did not receive tutoring.
-Assignment to the tutoring or control conditions could be random or matched in advance, but in practice, all but one accepted study used randomized assignment.
-Quasi-experimental studies that conduct the matching/weighting prior to posttest collection and during the early stage of intervention implementation, and define the experimental group as all students who received any treatment, must demonstrate comparable baseline characteristics including pretest equivalence and similar demographics.
+Acceptable studies compare students who received tutoring during the school day to a similar control group of students who did not receive tutoring.
+Assignment to the tutoring or control conditions could be randomized or matched.
+Quasi-experimental studies must define the experimental group as all students who received any treatment and must demonstrate comparable baseline characteristics including pretest equivalence and similar demographics.
+Retrospective QEDs need to meet additional criteria to address potential selection bias.

 b.
-Students had to be pre- and post-tested on valid achievement measures.
+Students had to be pre- and post-tested on quantitative measures.
 Pretest measures for the final (analytic) sample had to be similar in tutoring and control groups (within 0.25 standard deviation units).
 Differential attrition had to be no more than 15%.

 c.
 Studies had to be at least 12 weeks in duration.